Assess Situation & Resources

 Here’s the thing about this focus area: it helps you make decisions.

 It’s that simple.
 Knowing what’s going on with your situation and resources can be critical to any next steps.

 When you are facing a tough decision, a crisis, or something complex – it’s a good place to start.
 What's the situation?
 What resources are available?

-There's more here, from an incident management perspective, "Decision Support Information, aka Incident Intelligence."
-This focus area is here because these principles and concepts are used on everything from daily emergencies to huge disasters.
+Here's a post with more from an incident management perspective, "Decision Support Information, aka Incident Intelligence."
+These basic concepts are used on everything from daily emergencies to huge disasters.
 Why do we care?
-Because this stuff has been tested - thousands of times, and in super intense situations.
-We know the ideas work, because firefighters and police and other first responders use them for incident management.
-And anyone can use them, for all kinds of scenarios.
+Because this stuff has been tested - thousands of times; in super intense situations.
+We know the concepts work, because firefighters and police and other first responders use them for incident management at any scale.
+And anyone can use them - for all kinds of scenarios.

 Assessing the situation is about what is happening related to your particular concern or concerns – right now.
 Not what’s going to happen.
 What’s happening now.
 (Risk is about potential – what could happen.
 On its own, it’s a different area in depth.
 Yet it’s a part of situational awareness that we often inherently consider.)